mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 $$C_D=\frac{2 \Sigma^Sx_iy_i}{(D_x + D_y)XY}$$

-Where:
+where

-$x_i$ is the number of rows where category $i$ is represented in the total $X$ from the population.
+* $x_i$ is the number of rows where category $i$ is represented in the total $X$ from the population.
-$y_i$ is the number of rows where category $i$ is presented in the total $Y$ from the population.
+* $y_i$ is the number of rows where category $i$ is presented in the total $Y$ from the population.
-$D_x$ and $D_y$ are the Simpson's diversity index values for $x$ and $y$ respectively.
+* $D_x$ and $D_y$ are the Simpson's diversity index values for $x$ and $y$ respectively.
-$S$ is the total number of columns.
+* $S$ is the total number of columns.

 This metric ranges from 0 (where no categories overlap at all) to 1 where the categories occur in the same proportions in both samples.
-Because this metric works on absolute counts we can run the vegdist function directly on the "Cibola_clust" object.
+Because this metric works on absolute counts we can run the `vegdist` function directly on the `Cibola_clust` object.
 Because we want a similarity rather than a distance (which is the default for this function in R) we subtract the results from 1.

 ```r